 The stinging nettle plant is typically 2-4 meters tall.
 It contains ingredients that might decrease swelling and increase urination.
 The leaves are sometimes eaten as a cooked vegetable.

-Stinging nettle is used for diabetes and osteoarthritis.
-It is sometimes used for urinary tract infections (UTIs), kidney stones, enlarged prostate (benign prostatic hyperplasia or BPH), muscle pain, and other conditions, but there is no good scientific research to support these uses.
+Stinging nettle is most commonly used for diabetes and osteoarthritis.
+It is also sometimes used for urinary tract infections (UTIs), kidney stones, enlarged prostate, hay fever, and other conditions, but there is no good scientific evidence to support these uses.

 Don't confuse stinging nettle (Urtica dioica) with white dead nettle (Lamium album).

 Possibly Effective for

 When applied to the skin: Stinging nettle is possibly safe.
 Touching the stinging nettle plant can cause skin irritation.
 Pregnancy: Stinging nettle is likely unsafe to take during pregnancy.
 It might stimulate uterine contractions and cause a miscarriage.